 In the fourth quarter of 2020, multiple COVID-19 vaccines were approved for widespread distribution throughout various parts of the world, including the United States and Europe, and in the first quarter of 2021, vaccination distribution programs were initiated around the world.
 Vaccine programs in our largest markets, the U.S and Europe, appear to be progressing well, and we expect the same for much of the rest of the world.
 We are encouraged by these developments, although the timing and extent of widespread vaccine distributions on a global basis, and efficacy against recent variants (e.g., the Delta variant) and any future variants of COVID-19 remains unclear.
-In addition, the ultimate duration of the negative impact of COVID-19 on our results of operations, liquidity and financial condition remains uncertain and is dependent upon factors beyond our control, such as the continued transmission rate of COVID-19, including any variants and/or additional resurgences, if any, the extent and effectiveness of containment actions taken, vaccine efficacy, and the ultimate impact of these and other factors on consumer demand for travel and usage patterns on our platform.
-Although uncertainty remains, we continue to be optimistic that the travel market will continue to improve as 2021 progresses, driven by vaccination programs and what we believe to be significant pent-up consumer demand for travel industry services.
+In addition, the ultimate duration of the negative impact of COVID-19 on our results of operations, liquidity and financial condition remains uncertain and is dependent upon factors beyond our control, such as the continued transmission rate of COVID-19, including any new variants and/or additional resurgences of existing variants, if any, the extent and effectiveness of containment actions taken, vaccine efficacy, and the ultimate impact of these and other factors on consumer demand for travel and usage patterns on our platform.
+Although uncertainty remains, we continue to be optimistic that the travel market will continue to improve during the remainder of 2021, driven by vaccination programs and what we believe to be continued significant pent-up consumer demand for travel industry services.

-Traffic trends on our websites, a leading indicator of consumer demand, have improved since the trough of significant declines seen in the second half of March 2020 and throughout April 2020, as monthly unique users on Tripadvisor-branded websites for April

-2020 were approximately 33% of the comparable period in 2019.
-By means of showing a comparison to a pre-COVID-19 timeframe, monthly unique users on Tripadvisor-branded websites improved sequentially and year-over-year during the second quarter of 2021, as April, May, and June were approximately 59%, 71%, and 79%, respectively, of 2019's comparable periods, driven by vaccine progress, various government restrictions being gradually lifted during the second quarter of 2021, and consumer travel demand's improving recovery.
-In addition, monthly unique users on Tripadvisor-branded websites during the second quarter of 2021 increased to approximately 70% of 2019's comparable period, in comparison to approximately 55% of 2019's comparable period during the first quarter of 2021.
-This improvement was seen in both the U.S. and European markets, with U.S. monthly unique users in June 2021 at nearly 85% of the June 2019 level, up from nearly 80% of the April 2019 level, while monthly unique users in Europe exceeded 90% of the June 2019 level in June 2021, up from nearly 60% of the April 2019 level in April 2021.
-We saw notable strength in key markets of France, Italy, Germany, and Spain, some of our largest countries beyond the U.S. and U.K. In these countries, monthly unique users nearly reached 95% of the June 2019 level in June 2021, up from nearly 40% of the April 2019 level in April 2021 and in the UK, monthly unique users were approximately 70% of the June 2019 level in June 2021, up from nearly 45% of the April 2019 level in April 2021, concurrent with various government restrictions being gradually lifted during the second quarter of 2021 in the European marketplace.
-However, monthly unique users in June 2021 in the rest of the world were approximately 55% of the June 2019 level, which, although improving, lagged behind the traffic recovery trends underway in the U.S. and Europe, and continued to be negatively and materially impacted by government restrictions put in place aimed to mitigate the spread of the virus
+Traffic trends on our websites, a leading indicator of consumer travel demand, have improved since the trough of significant declines seen in the second half of March 2020 and throughout April 2020, as monthly unique users on Tripadvisor-branded websites for April 2020 were approximately 33% of the comparable period in 2019.
+By means of showing a comparison to a pre-COVID-19 timeframe, average monthly unique users on Tripadvisor-branded websites improved sequentially quarterly, as monthly unique users in the third quarter of 2021 were approximately 76% of 2019's comparable period, in comparison to approximately 70% and 55% of 2019's comparable periods during the second and first quarters of 2021, respectively, driven by vaccine progress, the easing of various government restrictions, albeit unevenly, and consumer travel demand's improving recovery.
+In Europe, average monthly unique users increased significantly during the third quarter of 2021, reaching parity with the U.S., when compared to the same period in 2019.
+Monthly unique users in the rest of the world improved during the third quarter of 2021, when compared to the same periods in 2019, however, lagged behind the traffic recovery trends underway in the U.S. and Europe, and continued to be negatively and materially impacted by government restrictions put in place aimed to mitigate the spread of the virus throughout the third quarter of 2021.